crsantos/extrasensorialnodeio/node/README.md

 # Node code

-# Node must handle all the serial data sent
+# TODO: Node must handle all the serial data sent from different sensors